Tom Denning, Baron Denning: Overseas travels

-Throughout his career Denning travelled abroad to lecture and learn more about other legal systems.
-In 1954, he was sponsored by the Nuffield Foundation to travel to South Africa and visit the universities there in the court vacation.
+Throughout his career, Denning travelled abroad to lecture and learn more about other legal systems.
+In 1954, he was sponsored by the Nuffield Foundation to travel to South Africa and visit the universities there in the court holiday.
 He visited all six universities, accompanied by his son Robert and wife Joan, lecturing on the role of the judiciary and the press in safeguarding freedom.
 In 1955, he travelled to the United States at the behest of the American Bar Association and was elected an honorary member, followed by a trip to Canada a year later as a guest of the Canadian Bar Association, where he was awarded an honorary law doctorate by the University of Ottawa and made a life member of the Canadian Bar Association.
 In 1958, he visited Israel and from there travelled to Poland, where he was surprised by both the number of female judges and how badly they were paid.
 In 1961, he travelled again to Israel to give the Lionel Cohen Lecture at the Hebrew University of Jerusalem.

 In January 1964, Denning and his wife Joan travelled to India and Pakistan, visiting cities such as Madras (now Chennai) and Jaipur, meeting eminent jurists and speaking with Jawaharlal Nehru.
 He again visited Canada and the United States in the long vacation of 1964 and addressed a full conference hall in New York.
 On 14 August 1965, he and his wife flew to South America for a month-long tour of the continent sponsored by the British Council.
 The couple visited Brazil, Uruguay, Argentina, Chile and Peru before flying north to visit Mexico City.
 On 6 January 1966, the couple flew to Malta, where Denning spoke at legal conferences and lectures.
 In the same year, they flew to San Francisco, Fiji and finally to New Zealand to take part in the law conference at Dunedin, New Zealand.
 His lecture at the conference so impressed an Australian visitor that he was invited in 1967 to speak at the Australian Law Society annual conference.
 On the return home, the couple briefly stayed in Delhi, where they gave a dinner for members of the Indian Bar who had welcomed them during their visit in 1964.
 In 1968, they again visited Canada, and Denning was given an honorary degree by McGill University.
 In 1969, he again travelled to India, this time on an official visit with Elwyn Jones and Sir John Widgery.